Biggles: Biggles and his creator

 W. E. Johns was himself a First World War pilot, although his own career did not parallel that of Biggles particularly closely.
 The author's initial war service was as an infantryman, fighting at Gallipoli and on the Macedonian front.
 He was commissioned as a second lieutenant in September 1917, seconded to the Royal Flying Corps and posted back to England for flight training: Johns served as a flying instructor in England until August 1918, when he transferred to the Western Front.
 On 16 September 1918, his De Havilland DH4 was shot down on a bombing raid.
 His observer, Lieutenant Amey, was killed (in two of the stories in Biggles Learns to Fly, observers flying with Biggles are killed or badly wounded), but Johns survived to be taken prisoner of war.
 Johns remained with the RAF until 1927, latterly as an administrative officer rather than a pilot: his final rank was Flying Officer (equivalent to Lieutenant in the RFC) rather than the "Capt." that formed part of his pen name.

 While the purpose of the Biggles stories was to entertain adolescent boys, in the First World War books Johns paid attention to historical detail and helped recreate the primitive days of early air combat, in which pilots often died the first time they were in action and before devices such as oxygen supply and parachutes for those on board had become practical.
 Various models on which the Biggles character might have been based have been suggested, including rugby player and WWI flying ace Cyril Lowe, fighter pilot Albert Ball, and air commodore Arthur Bigsworth.
 Johns stated that the character was a composite of many individuals in the RFC (including himself).

 The bulk of the Biggles stories are set after the First World War, and after Johns' flying career was over.
 Biggles has an unusually lengthy career, flying a number of aircraft representative of the history of British military aviation, from Sopwith Camels during the First World War, Hawker Hurricanes and Supermarine Spitfires in the Second World War, right up to the Hawker Hunter jet fighter in the postwar adventure Biggles in the Terai.
 In these later books geographic and historical accuracy is less evident and the grim detail of the first stories is moderated for an increasingly younger readership.
-The books were successful and were translated into Czech, Danish, Dutch, Finnish, Flemish, German, Hungarian, Icelandic, Italian, Norwegian, Portuguese, Spanish and Swedish.
+The books were successful and were translated into Czech, Danish, Dutch, Finnish, Flemish, French, German, Hungarian, Icelandic, Italian, Norwegian, Portuguese, Spanish and Swedish.